Claire Hutton

-Claire Catherine Hutton (born January 11, 2006) is an American professional soccer player who plays as a defensive midfielder for the Kansas City Current of the National Women's Soccer League (NWSL) and the United States national team.
-Hutton signed with the Current at age 17 and helped the club win the 2025 NWSL Shield in her second season.
+Claire Catherine Hutton (born January 11, 2006) is an American professional soccer player who plays as a defensive midfielder for Bay FC of the National Women's Soccer League (NWSL) and the United States national team.
+She joined the Kansas City Current at age 17 in 2023, winning the NWSL Shield and earning first-team NWSL Best XI honors in 2025.

-Hutton won bronze medals with the youth national team at the 2023 Pan American Games and the 2024 FIFA U-20 Women's World Cup before making her senior debut in 2025.
+Hutton won bronze medals as a youth international at the 2023 Pan American Games and the 2024 FIFA U-20 Women's World Cup before making her senior debut in 2025.

 Early life

 Hutton grew up in Bethlehem, New York, the daughter of Jennifer and Brett Hutton, and has two brothers.
-She began playing soccer at age four.
-When she was nine, she joined Alleycats Soccer Club, playing up several age groups and training with boys' teams.
-She later moved to ECNL club World Class FC, earning two-time All-American honors.
+She began playing soccer at age four before joining Alleycats Soccer Club at age nine, where she played up several age groups and trained with boys' teams under the leadership of former USWNT player Betsy Drambour.
+She later moved to World Class FC, where she earned ECNL All-American honors twice.

-Hutton starred on the varsity girls' team at Bethlehem High School while in middle school.
-In seventh grade, aged 12, she helped lead the team to the 2018 state title game and earned all-state honors.
-The next year, she scored a school-record 36 goals and made 19 assists, leading the team to defend its Section 2 title and being named the New York state player of the year for 2019.
-She played less for the team while in high school due to the COVID-19 pandemic and youth national team call-ups.
-In 2022, as a junior, she joined the Bethlehem varsity boys' team, starting at forward and scoring 4 goals with 1 assist in 14 games.
-She graduated from high school one year early in 2023.
+Hutton joined the varsity girls' team at Bethlehem Central High School as a seventh grader in 2018, helping lead the team to the Class AA state final and earning all-state honors.
+In 2019, she was named the Class AA state player of the year as an eighth grader after scoring a school record 36 goals and adding 19 assists while helping the team repeat as sectional champions.
+She missed much of the next two seasons as a result of the COVID-19 pandemic and youth international call-ups.
+In her junior year in 2022, she joined the varsity boys' team and was their starting forward, scoring 4 goals in 14 games.
+That year, she also committed to play college soccer for the North Carolina Tar Heels.
+TopDrawerSoccer ranked her as the 17th-best recruit in their first rankings of the class of 2024.